NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 ### Real Time Data

 Real-Time weather data is available from the EnergyPlus web site.
-From the web site: “Hourly weather data from stations across the world is continuously collected and stored into a local database.
+From the web site: "Hourly weather data from stations across the world is continuously collected and stored into a local database.
 The data is available through this web interface.
 Most stations have information for dry bulb temperature, wet bulb temperature, wind speed/direction, atmospheric pressure, visibility, cloud conditions, and precipitation type.
-Data may not be available for all stations and may not be contiguous for time period selected.”
+Data may not be available for all stations and may not be contiguous for time period selected."
 The data is available in two output formats: CSV and IWEC.
 Note that their CSV is not the same as EnergyPlus CSV format.
 If you wish to get weather data from the real time sources, it may be easier to use the IWEC format with the EnergyPlus WeatherConverter program; HOWEVER, they do not collect solar data and, currently, the WeatherConverter cannot generate solar data for these data files.

 ### Meteonorm Data